Ghaznavid campaigns in Persia: Conflicts with Makran

 The historical region of Makran in present-day Iran and Pakistan, comprised the strip of sea-coast from the Gulf of Oman to Sindh and a part of Kerman and Balochistan.
 In 970 A.D. the Makran under Ma'danid dynasty (Note: based in Turbat present-day Balochistan, Pakistan) was a vassal state of the Buyid dynasty of Kerman.
 Following the decline of Buyid dominance, it's ruler named Mad'an by Bayhaqi shifted it's alliance to Sabuktigin and then Mahmud.
 In 1025–26 AD, during Sultan Mahmud’s absence on the Somnath expedition, Ma'dan died, leaving sons Isa and Abu'l-Mu'askar to vie for succession.
 The nobles and military supported Isa.
 Abu'l-Mu'askar was defeated and fled to Sistan.
 In 1026 AD, he sought help of Sultan Mahmud in Ghazni.
 Fearing Mahmud’s support for his brother, Isa acknowledged Mahmud as overlord, securing his rule over Makran and agreeing to support Abu’l-Mu’askar.
 In 1029 AD, when Mahmud was busy in conflict with the Seljuks in Khurasan, Isa stopped paying tribute and declared independence.

-Mahmud resolved to install Abu'l-Mu'askar to the throne.
+Mahmud resolved to install Abu'l-Mu'askar to the throne and sent 4,000 cavalry, 3,000 infantry supported by Iraqi Turkmen auxiliaries.
 But he died in 1030 A.D.
 Shortly after his accession, Mas'ud sent a large army under the command of Yariq-Toghmash, accompanying Abu'l-Mu'askar to Makran in 1031.
 Yariq-Toghmash commanded selected muqaddams and 2,000 branded cavalry.
 Hearing of the advance of the imperial forces, Isa collected a large force of 20,000 infantry and 6,000 cavalry.
 Isa also arrayed ten elephants in front of his army.
 The moment disorder appeared in the Ghaznavid ranks during the battle, Toghmash urged the soldiers to rush to action.
 The Ghaznavids emerged victorious and Isa fell fighting.
 Abu'l-Mu'askar was installed as ruler of Makran and Toghmash returned to Ghazni.
 Thus Mas'ud successfully replaced Isa and installed Abu'l-Mu'askar.